Incorporation (linguistics): English

-English noun incorporation differs from the polysynthetic languages' described above.
+English noun incorporation differs from that of the polysynthetic languages described above.

-Noun incorporation was not traditionally common in English but has over time become more productive.
+Noun incorporation was not traditionally common in English, but has over time become more productive.

-Productive incorporation involves a singular noun with no determiner, quantifier or adjunct.
+Productive incorporation involves a singular noun with no determiner, quantifier, or adjunct.

 Noun incorporation forms a new verb through lexical compounding.
-The noun brings a recognizable concept that alters the semantics of a verb.
-This is known as an incorporation complex, decreasing or increasing the verb valency.
+The noun adds a recognizable concept that alters the semantics of a verb.
+This is known as an incorporation complex, decreasing or increasing the valency of the verb.

-In English, it is more common for an argument or an actant to be incorporated with the predicate, which results in additional connotation or metaphoric meaning, e.g., to house-hunt.
+In English, it is more common for an argument or an actant to be incorporated into the predicate, which results in additional connotation or metaphoric meaning, e.g., to house-hunt.
 Although often making the semantics more complex, it simplifies the syntax of the sentence by incorporating the actant-sender house.

-English uses only lexical compounding, not composition by juxtaposition nor morphological compounding.
-Lexical compounding occurs for an entity, quality or activity that deserves its own name, e.g., mountain-climbing.
-If mountain-climbing were not an institutional activity, the language would be less likely to recognize.
-To be incorporated into a host verb, the noun's syntactic features get dropped.
+English uses only lexical compounding, not composition by juxtaposition or morphological compounding.
+Lexical compounding occurs for an entity, quality, or activity that deserves its own name, e.g., mountain-climbing.
+If mountain-climbing were not an institutional activity, the language would be less likely to recognize it.
+To be incorporated into a host verb, the syntactic features of the noun are dropped.

 English also uses conversion, forming denominal verbs.
-The incorporated actants do not possess a separate syntactic position in the verbs.
+The incorporated actant does not possess a separate syntactic position in the verb.

 The following illustrates the three sources of incorporation in English with corresponding examples:

 In the examples above, the incorporated actant possesses a separate syntactic position in the verb.